gatsbyjs/gatsby/docs/blog/2018-11-03-building-an-accessible-lightbox/index.md

 export default Cars
 ```

-Notice how the `StaticQuery` component is using a render prop where it's returning our `Lightbox` component.
+Notice how the `StaticQuery` component is using a render prop where it's returning your `Lightbox` component.
 For now, it's a simple component inside `components/lightbox.js` that looks like this:

 ```js
 import React, { Component } from "react"